PaulPerez2483/thanksgiving/README.md

 Run `npm install`
 Make a database called `tgives`
-All of the files and folders neccessary for completing the homework have been created for you
+All of the files and folders necessary for completing the homework have been created for you

 #### Models